dillfitz/TSSA_Ana/Asymmetry_Ana/Asymmetry/README.txt

 The inputs of this function are meant to make it easier to run over different data sets.
-This code is currently set up to run over "dp" (direct photon), "pi0" and "eta" photon data.
+This code is currently set up to run over "dp" (direct photon), "pi0" and "eta" photon data, as well as single electron data (or single charged tracks) at midrapidity.
 Setting "dpBackground" to true for pi0 and eta data will evaluate the asymmetry as a function of photon pt instead of hadron pt.
 Set